silvije2/topsee_seetong_onvif_python_motion_detect/README.md

 Edit credentials in the begining of the script.
 On some IPC models and (buggy) firmwares, script works only if you leave default factory username and password configured.

+Script also shows various IPC information like model, firmware version, serial number and so on...

 ## Prerequisites

 You need to install python3-pip, onvif-py3 and suds-passworddigest-py3